lumberjackdev/website/_posts/2020-04-19-spring-boot-containers.md

 ```

 #### Building the Container Image (for Spring Boot 2.3.0.RELEASE and newer)
 With the release of Spring Boot 2.3, it was [announced](https://spring.io/blog/2020/01/27/creating-docker-images-with-spring-boot-2-3-0-m1) that there would be native support for building docker containers.
 The team supporting Spring Boot did some really cool stuff using buildpacks to make it possible.
-So in order to make our lives easier, we'll be using this method.
+So in order to make our lives easier, we use this method.

-We'll start by using to new gradle task to build the image:
+We start by using to new gradle task to build the image:
 ```bash
 ./gradlew bootBuildImage